Radio play-by-play voice for the New York Football Giants

 Papa began his television career in 1989 at Sportschannel America, where he called the Gatorade High School Football Game of the Week.
 While at Sportschannel America, he handled the blow-by-blow for their boxing series, served three years calling Notre Dame basketball and was the studio anchor for their coverage of the NHL Stanley Cup Playoffs.

-Following his time with Sportschannel America, Papa joined Sportschannel New York as a studio anchor for the Nets, Devils, Islanders and Mets.
+Following his time with Sportschannel America, he joined Sportschannel New York as a studio anchor for the Nets, Devils, Islanders and Mets.

 In 1992, Papa was named the New York State Associated Press Sportscaster of the Year.

-Bob Papa’s broadcasting career began at Fordham University, where he honed his play-by-play skills at the famed college radio station WFUV.
-After graduating from Fordham’s School of Business in 1986, Papa began working under the guidance of legendary broadcaster Marty Glickman at WNEW radio.
+His broadcasting career began at Fordham University, where he honed his play-by-play skills at the famed college radio station WFUV.
+After graduating from Fordham’s Gabelli School of Business in 1986, Papa began working under the guidance of legendary broadcaster Marty Glickman at WNEW radio.